Lundalogik/LimeBootstrap/system/docs/manual/4_BasicUsage.md

 Each app has it's own instructions how to start and install them.
 Some apps require VBA and/or stored procedures to be added.

 #Bindings
-As we relay heavily on knockout their `data-bind:""` syntax is used through out the framework.
-The `data-bind:""` syntax is a used as a property on an html element.
+As we relay heavily on knockout their `data-bind=""` syntax is used through out the framework.
+The `data-bind=""` syntax is a used as a property on an html element.
 In a `data-bind` you add `bindings`, actions or triggers, to perform actions.
 All Knockout bindings are available, but also a few custom bindings to make your life easier.
 Read more about bindings and Knockout [here](http://knockoutjs.com/documentation/introduction.html) and try the tutorial [here](http://learn.knockoutjs.com)

 A basic example of use of a knockout binding: